imdrr30/SnapPaste/README.md

 ipconfig getifaddr en0 #for lan ipconfig getifaddr en1 #for wifi
 ```
-### Windows
-- For Windows we are buliding dedicated Standalone Application.
-Untill then, set it up by following the instructions
 ### Set it up on your own
 - Open cmd and type:
 `ipconfig`